metacpan/metacpan-cpan-extracted/distros/c/constant-more/README.md

 # DESCRIPTION

-Performs the similar tasks as `use constant`, but adds features to assign values of constants from the command line or environment variables.
+Performs similar tasks as `use constant`, but adds features to assign values of constants from the command line or environment variables.

 In addition, constants are only defined/set if they don't exist already, making configuring and overriding constants defined in sub modules possible.
 A module